 The UFO system has a modular structure.
 All optimization methods can be set up using the individual simple modules.
-For example, the sequential quadratic programming variable metric methods for nonlinearly constrained optimization problems are set up using the modules for the objective function evaluation, penalty function definition, direction determination, quadratic programming solution, stepsize selection, and variable metric update.
+For example, the sequential quadratic programming variable metric methods for nonlinearly constrained optimization problems are set up by using the modules for the objective function evaluation, penalty function definition, direction determination, quadratic programming solution, stepsize selection, and variable metric update.
 Optimization methods contained in the UFO system can be roughly divided into two groups.
 The first group contains methods for unconstrained and linearly constrained optimization problems, while the second group contains methods for general nonlinear programming problems.
-Methods for general nonlinear programming problems, i.e. for problems with nonlinear constraints, are classified by their realization form, which is determined using the macrovariable \$FORM:
+Methods for general nonlinear programming problems, i.e. for problems with nonlinear constraints, are classified by their realization form which is determined by using the macrovariable \$FORM:

-\$FORM='SQ' - sequential (or recursive) quadratic programming methods. \$FORM='SM' - sequential (or recursive) minimax optimization methods.

-\$FORM='SE' - inexact sequential (or recursive) quadratic programming methods for equality constrained problems.
+\$FORM='SQ' - sequential (or recursive) quadratic programming methods for general dense problems. \$FORM='SM' - \$FORM='SE' - inexact sequential (or recursive) quadratic programming methods for general dense problems. inexact sequential (or recursive) quadratic programming methods for sparse equality constrained problems.

-Sections 3.1 - 3.10 concern methods for unconstrained and linearly constrained problems.
+Sections 3.1 - 3.14 concern methods for unconstrained and linearly constrained problems.
 These methods do not use the macrovariable \$FORM for a classification.
-Methods for general nonlinear programming problems are described in Sections 3.11 - 3.13.
-Basic parts of optimization methods are described in Sections 3.14 - 3.18.
-Section 3.19 is devoted to global optimization methods.
+Methods for general nonlinear programming problems are described in Sections 3.15 - 3.17.
+Basic parts of optimization methods are described in Sections 3.18 - 3.22.
+Section 3.23 is devoted to global optimization methods.

-Methods for unconstrained and linearly constrained problems contained in the UFO system can be partitioned into several classes which are specified using the macrovariable \$CLASS:
+Methods for unconstrained and linearly constrained problems contained in the UFO system can be partitioned into several classes which are specified by using the macrovariable \$CLASS: